-l law annexed hereto, designated as local law No. of the City of of having been submitted to referendum pursuant to Law, and having received the affirm the provisions of section (36)(37) of the Municipal Home Rule native vote of a majority of the qualified electors of such city eneral) election held on 6.
-(County local law concerning adoption of Charter.) affirmative vote of a majority of the I law annexed hereto, designated as local law No. If the County of, State of New York, its at the General Election of November, 20, pursuant to of the Municipal Home Rule Law, and having received the equalified electors of the cities of said county as a unit and a of the towns of said county considered as a unit voting at said (If any other authorized form of final adoption has been followed, please provide an appropriate certification.)
-I further certify that I have compared the preceding local law with the original on file in this office and that the same is a correct transcript therefrom and of the whole of such original local law, and was finally adopted in the manner indicated in paragraph 1, above.
+5. (City local law concerning Chai rter revision proposed by petition.) submitted to referendum pursuant to Law, and having received the affirm al law annexed hereto, designated as local law No. of the City of of having been the provisions of section (36)(37) of the Municipal Home Rule mative vote of a majority of the qualified electors of such city eneral) election held on, 20, became 6.
+(County local law concerning ac doption of Charter.)
+I hereby certify that the local law annexed hereto, designated as local law No. of 20 of the County of, State of New York, having been submitted to the electors at the General Election of November, 20, pursuant to subdivisions 5 and 7 of section 33 of the Municipal Home Rule Law, and having received the affirmative vote of a majority of the qualified electors of the cities of said county as a unit and a majority of the qualified electors of the towns of said county considered as a unit voting at said general election, became operative. $(If \ any \ other \ authorized \ form \ of \ final \ adoption \ has \ been \ followed, \ please \ provide \ an \ appropriate \ certification.)$ I further certify that I have compared the preceding local law with the original on file in this office and that the same is a correct transcript therefrom and of the whole of such original local law, and was finally adopted in the manner indicated in paragraph 1, above.
 Town Clerk (Seal) Date: (Certification to be executed by County Attorney, Corporation Counsel, Town Attorney, Village Attorney or other authorized attorney of locality.)
-STATE OF NEW YORK COUNTY OF ONTARIO I, the undersigned, hereby certify that the foregoing local law contains the correct text and that all proper proceedings have been had or taken for the enactment of the local law annexed hereto.
+STATE OF NEW YORK COUNTY OF ONTARIO at the foregoing local law contains the correct text and that all taken for the enactment of the local law annexed hereto.
 Attorney to the Town Town of Middlesex Date: